CristianTirelli/SAT-MapIt/README.md

 ## First start:
 1. Run the setup script: Execute setup.sh to compile LLVM and configure the Python environment.
-2) BeActivate the Python environment: Before using the compiler, activate the virtual environment with:
+2) Activate the Python environment: Before using the compiler, activate the virtual environment with:
 ``` bash
 source cgra-compiler/bin/activate
 ```